-0 2 A new predator was introduced to the environment.
 A new food supply was introduced to the environment.
-The competition for nesting areas increased.

 The bird population increased.

-Females selected males with certain traits more often.
-Probable Causes Unlikely Causes -
+Unlikely Causes

 Multi-Dimensional Alignment: The item requires the student to apply the science practice of using mathematics and computational thinking by using mathematical representations to support scientific conclusions and knowledge of how natural selection results in traits that support successful survival and reproduction becoming more common, changing the distribution of traits in a population to demonstrate an understanding of cause and effect relationships.